Maine Notary Public Exam Overview

 Start Your Maine Notary Career Today

-The Maine Notary Public commission offers the longest commission term in the nation at 7 years, combined with a manageable 70% passing threshold.
-With proper preparation, you can pass the exam on your first attempt and enjoy years of notary service.
+The Maine Notary Public commission offers one of the longest commission terms in the nation at 7 years, with no surety bond requirement, no pre-education, and an open-book exam.
+With proper preparation, you can complete the application and begin years of notary service.

 Our free study materials include: